xdevplatform/search-tweets-python/examples/readme.md

 tweets = list(rs.stream())
 ```

-    using username and password for authentication
+    using bearer token for authentication

 Tweets are lazily parsed using our Tweet Parser, so tweet data is very easily extractable.